fishcus/KAP-manual/en/release/KAP_2_4_notes.en.md

 Easy to upgrade, all configurations are back-compatible

-KyAnalyzer access control is integrated with KAP backend
+KyAnalyzer access control is integrated with Kyligence Enterprise backend